Best practices for working with Consent Manager

 Consent Manager allows you to add and manage multiple languages to your consent form and widgets.
 Once you have added new languages to your list, you can translate your consent form and widgets into the languages you added.
 Please note that the languages are not live yet.
 Please translate the copy first and then activate (make live) the language to make it available for your visitors.

 You can import consents setup from another website.
 Thanks that you won’t need to set the same options again for every website one by one.
 All the texts and styles and setup from consents forms, top bar and widgets will be imported.
 Please note that two options won’t be imported: custom cookie domains and GDPR compliance feature turned on or off.
-Please take a look here to find out how to do it step-by-step.
+Read more: Import consent setup from another website

 You can activate this option if you want to serve consents pop-up again after 6 months since last consents form view.
 Thanks that all the consents which a visitor refused or didn’t give consent to will be displayed again.
 To find out how to do it step-by-step, take a look at this article.

-7. Learn how to change the status of your data subject requests
+Learn how to change the status of data subject requests

 Each data subject request (data erasure, data rectification, and data access and portability) is recorded and can be reviewed by the admin in Consent Manager > Data subject requests.
 You should process data subject requests outside of Piwik PRO as it may involve: additional data subject identification, validating that the request is reasonable, fetching data from other sources, etc. The primary goal of the data subject requests section is to gather the time and date of any request submission.
 It also allows for tracking of the progress and status of data subject requests to make sure all are processed in a timely manner.
 To find out more about it, you should visit this article.